Welcome back, Rush Limbaugh and the cutting edge of societal evolution, right before your very eyes here on the EIB network.

 So, Operation Chaos, I think it'd be safe to say that it is continuing even now and today.

-Promoting Matthew's show on the basis of an investigation.
+They're promoting Matthews' show on the basis of an investigation.

-Let me tell you, people at DNC TV, if you want to up the numbers on that show, put my name in the promo.
+Let me tell you, people at DNC TV: if you want to up the numbers on that show, put my name in the promo.

 Republican Party has nothing to do with this.